1. An overview of IELTS Listening Test

 • The duration of the IELTS Listening is roughly 30 minutes.
 At the end of the paper-based test, there will be 10 minutes for test-takers to transfer the answers to an answer sheet.
 The recheck time for the computer-based test will be 2 minutes.

-• The IELTS Listening Test covers 4 sections in total with gradually increasing difficulty level:
+• The IELTS Listening Test includes 40 questions covering 4 parts in total with gradually increasing difficulty level.

 Time allotted Number of questions Main content